 How to Make Vegan Butter

-If are up for a challenging kitchen project, we’ve got the best vegan butter recipe on the planet.
-This is by far the most complicated recipe we’ve published but the results are worth it.
-It’s based on unflavored vegan milk, and includes some ingredients that are challenging to find.
+If you are up for a challenging kitchen project, we’ve published the best vegan butter recipe on the planet.
+This is tricky to make, but the results are worth the trouble.
+It’s based on unflavored vegan milk, and requires some special equipment plus a couple ingredients that are challenging to find.